spiral/docs/docs/en/component/distribution.md

 ### S3 URI Resolver

-If for some reason you cannot use the CloudFront resolver (for example, in the case of using a [Minio Server](https://docs.min.io/)), you can use the resolver that generates links to the S3 server.
+If, for some reason, you cannot use the CloudFront resolver (for example, in the case of using a [Minio Server](https://docs.min.io/)), you can use the resolver that generates links to the S3 server.
 To use it, you must also install the `aws/aws-sdk-php` package using the Composer.